dendronhq/dendron-site/vault/dendron.topic.commands.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/command-rename.gif)

-You can also rename an open note from the explorer by:
-Right Click on the note > Dendron: Rename Note

-Dendron also recognises vscode rename command and updates all the backlinks
+You can also simply rename a file in VSCode's explorer panel, and all of the backlinks to that note will be updated automatically.
+Here is an example loom [video](https://www.loom.com/share/dcc2df8f598a463894278f9b5926a92e)
 ### Rename Header

 -   shortcuts: none